5 Tips to Help Manage Holiday Stress

 Learn More

-Clarify your boundaries and communicate those without hesitation.
-Maybe this year you’re going to cater that meal you despise cooking over all day or request a potluck.
-Or perhaps you’re going to set a three toy limit on Christmas gifts or request an “experience” versus more gadgets.
-Maybe you prefer to do Christmas morning at home with your kids and you’re willing to travel on other days or maybe you need to reduce the number of holiday gatherings altogether.
+If the amount of gifts feels out of control, try establishing a three toy limit per child.
+Or maybe this year you’re going to cater that meal you despise cooking all day or request a potluck.
+Perhaps you prefer to do Christmas morning at home with your kids and you’re willing to travel on other days or maybe you need to reduce the number of holiday gatherings altogether.

 Whatever it may be, protect your sanity by putting healthy, flexible boundaries in place.
 Nodding yes but wondering how to set those boundaries?
 Here are our tips for setting boundaries.
 Just remember it’s perfectly ok to say, ‘no thank you.’